 Once you have determined the type of fitting required, proper sizing can be addressed.
-Proper sizing is crucial to successful fitting selection, as oversized or undersized parts will either be completely incompatible or will seal or connect inadequately.
+Proper sizing is essential to successful fitting selection.
+This is because oversized or undersized parts will either be completely incompatible or will seal or connect inadequately.

 A pneumatic fitting size is defined by the size of vessels it connects to.
-Tubes, hoses and pipes are sized based on inside diameter (ID) and outside diameter (OD), measured in inches (in) or millimeters (mm).
-Fittings that are designed to connect to a tube with a 2″ OD are rated as a 2″ OD fitting.
-While inside diameter measures the diameter of the empty portion of the cylinder, outside diameter diameter involves the thickness of the tubing wall.
+Sizes for tubes, hoses and pipes use the inside diameter (ID) and outside diameter (OD).
+Measurements are inches (in) or millimeters (mm).
+The fitting’s design is ideal for connecting a tube with a 2″ OD have a rating of 2″ OD fitting.
+Inside diameter measures the diameter of the empty portion of the cylinder.
+However, outside diameter diameter involves the thickness of the tubing wall.

-Pneumatic fittings are usually rated for specific temperature and pressure ranges based on what they are designed to handle.
+Pneumatic fittings ratings are usually for specific temperature and pressure ranges for what they can handle.

-The working range of pressures or the pressure ratings at which the fitting was designed to operate is the operating pressure range.
-It is generally measured in pounds per square inch (psi).
+The working range of pressures or the pressure ratings at which the fitting can operate is the operating pressure range.
+Generally, measurements are in pounds per square inch (psi).
 Operating above or below this rating can result in the fitting failing (i.e. break, leak, lose its seal).

-The working range of temperatures or the temperature ratings at which the fitting was designed to operate is the operating temperature range.
-It is measured in degrees Fahrenheit (°F) or degrees Celsius (°C).
+The working range of temperatures or the temperature ratings at which the fitting can operate is the operating temperature range.
+Measurements are in degrees Fahrenheit (°F) or degrees Celsius (°C).

 Fitting material is critical for determining a variety of physical properties of the part as well as gas compatibility.
 Material options include metals, plastics and composites.

 Composite fittings consist of those made from combinations of materials, such as carbon, fiberglass and graphite.
-They have high melting points and are utilized as fittings for applications that require high temperature durability and chemical resistance.
+Also, they have high melting points and are useful as fittings for applications that require high temperature durability and chemical resistance.
 These materials also exhibit low electrical and thermal conductivity.